-While I glanced at all the cookbooks (and books-books, ahem) that I have that I probably won’t be using I promised I’d bake from this book.
+While I side-eyed all the cookbooks (and books-books, ahem) that I have that I haven’t cooked from yet, or enough, I promised I’d bake from this book.
 Since it’s my goal to bake more this year and since I love Tosi this shouldn’t a problem (remind me of this later).

 We’ve got the funk

-In the meantime, as someone who is more savory than sweet and a lover of funky flavors, the first thing that caught my eye in All About Cake was this Banana Green Curry Pound cake with black pepper butter.
+In the meantime, as someone who is more savory than sweet and a lover of funky flavors, the first thing that caught my eye was this Banana Green Curry pound cake with black pepper butter.
 I turned it into a Bundt cake because I don’t have a loaf pan (what?).

-This cake is not as funky as the name would have it, it’s more sweet with spicy undertones, which is great for people just getting into funky stuff.
+This cake is not as funky as the name would have it, it’s more sweet with spicy undertones, which is great for people just getting into the funk.
 I might add a bit more green curry the next time I make this, because why the fuck not?